gear-foundation/vara-wiki/docs/bridge/architecture.md

 ### Components on Vara Network

-- **VFT programs**: Deployments of the VFT token standard, capable of transferring, burning, and minting VFT tokens.
-Each unique token has its own VFT standard deployment on Vara.
+- **VFT programs**: Deployments of the [VFT token standard](/docs/build/standards/vft), capable of transferring, burning, and minting VFT tokens.
+Each unique token has its own VFT deployment on Vara.

 - **VFT Manager**: A single application that receives VFT tokens from users, burns them, and emits a message to the `pallet-gear-eth-bridge` Built-in actor.
 This message indicates which token is being bridged, the token amount, and the intended Ethereum recipient.